cocos3d/cocos3d/README.md

 to an existing Cocos2D application (for example `MyCocos2DApp`), to allow you to add 3D content to your existing 2D application or game.

+> **Note:** `Cocos3D 2.0` is compatible with `Cocos2D 3.2, 3.1, 3.0, 2.2, 2.1` and `1.1`.
+> `Cocos3D 2.0` is not compatible with `Cocos2D 3.3` and above, as substantial changes to
+> integration design were made in `Cocos2D 3.3`.
+Development of `Cocos3D 3.0` is underway,
+> which will provide exciting new features, and compatibility with future versions of Cocos2D.
+> `Cocos3D 3.0` will not retain compatibility with versions of Cocos2D earlier than `Cocos2D 3.3`,
+> and will no longer support OpenGLES 1.1.

 1. The first step is to add the Cocos3D Static Library project as a subproject to your Cocos2D Xcode project, as follows: